-Not all types of complaint are dealt with the same way.
+Not all types of complaints are dealt with the same way.
 Some complaints have separate appeals procedures.
 These include appeals and complaints about planning, parking tickets, school admissions, Council Tax, Housing Benefit/Council Tax Reduction and business rates.

-The team will look at how your complaint was dealt with at the initial stage and carry out a further full investigation.
+The team will then look at how your complaint was handled at the initial stage and conduct a further full investigation.

-Customer Resolution, PO BOX 64529, London, SE1P 5LX.
+- Or write to us at: Customer Resolution Team, PO BOX 64529, London, SE1P 5LX

 Taking matters further

 The housing ombudsman considers complaints made about local authority services in their role as landlords whilst the local government ombudsman investigates complaints about most other local authority services.

-Page last updated: 12 December 2017
+Page last updated: 28 March 2023